-Money Transfer Services, the Company's other main business segment, accounted for the remaining 18% 13% and 10% of the Company's service revenue for the years ended December 31, 2015, 2016 and 2017 respectively.
+Money Transfer Services, LBC Express' other main business segment, accounted for the remaining 13%, 10% and 8% of its service revenue for the years ended December 31, 2016, 2017 and 2018, respectively.
 The Money Transfer Services segment involves both domestic and international services.
 Domestic Money Transfer Services comprise (a) domestic remittance services (including branch retail services, pre-paid remittance cards and online and mobile remit); and (b) bills payment collection and corporate remittance payout services.
 International Money Transfer Services comprises international inbound remittance services.
-The Company leverages the branch network and delivery fleet for its Logistics business as a platform for its remittance services.
+LBC Express leverages its branch network and delivery fleet for its Logistics business as a platform for its remittance services.
 It also contracts with remittance fulfillment agents domestically and internationally to expand its network.
-See "Business - Money Transfer Services - Remittances - Infrastructure" on page 101 of this Prospectus.
-The Company's remittance services are targeted primarily at retail customers that may lack access to traditional banking institutions, whether because they are geographically removed or because they are not bank account holders.
-Its bills payment collection services enable customers to pay their bills for a variety of vendors, such as utilities companies, publications, insurance companies and others, while its corporate remittance payout services enable customers of various insurance companies and employees of certain companies to receive benefits and salary payouts, at any domestic Company-owned branch.
-As of December 31, 2017, the Company's Money Transfer Services were available at each of its 1,321 Company-owned domestic branch locations.
-Its remittance encashment services were also available at an additional 2,000+ branches (as of December 31, 2017) of Palawan Pawnshop, the Company's local remittance fulfillment partner.
-As of December 31, 2017, the Company also processed international inbound remittances originating from over 14 other countries and territories in which it had branch offices, affiliates and/or agents (including extended networks of the Company's agents).
+See "Business - Money Transfer Services - Remittances - Infrastructure" on page 118 of this Prospectus.
+LBC Express' remittance services are targeted primarily at retail customers that may lack access to traditional banking institutions, whether because they are geographically removed or because they are not bank account holders.
+Its bills payment collection services enable customers to pay their bills for a variety of vendors, such as utilities companies, publications, insurance companies and others, while its corporate remittance payout services enable customers of various insurance companies and employees of certain companies to receive benefits and salary payouts, at any domestic company-owned branch.
+As of December 31, 2018, LBC Express' Money Transfer Services were available at each of its 1,397 domestic branch locations.
+Its remittance encashment services were also available at an additional 2,698 branches (as of December 31, 2018) of Palawan Pawnshop, LBC Express' local remittance fulfillment partner.
+As of December 31, 2018, LBC Express also processed international inbound remittances originating from over 14 other countries and territories in which it had branch offices, affiliates and/or agents (including extended networks of LBC Express' agents).